18F/handbook/_pages/general-information-and-resources/glossary.md

 - **IaaS** - Infrastructure as a Service.
 A service that provides on-demand computing services such as storage.
 This is the foundation on which organizations can build and maintain cloud services.

 - **IaC** - Infrastructure as Code.
-A technique allowing a software engineer to write code that defines IT infrastructure, like, defintions of servers needed by a project.
+A technique allowing a software engineer to write code that defines IT infrastructure, like, definitions of servers needed by a project.
 The code can be read by a machine that then provisions the needed server.

 * **Integrity** means the the soundness/fitness of purpose of our systems or information.
 So if a backup was lost, or an app stopped logging for a while, or some documents got deleted, those are integrity issues.
 Sometimes these can indicate deeper incidents (like an attacker deleting logs to cover their tracks), so it's important to report these.